Lisbon with Kids: Things to Do and Itinerary for 3 Days

 Trip to the beach

-Are your kids tired of the city?
-Then it’s time to go to the beach.
-Especially if you are for more than 3 days in Lisbon, it’s worth it.
+If your kids need a break from the city, head to the beach.
+Especially if your trip is longer than 3 days in Lisbon, it’s definitely worth it.

-Lisbon is just a stone’s throw away from the ocean.
-In only about 20 minutes, you can reach some fantastic Atlantic beaches by train, where you can spend the afternoon with your children.
+Lisbon is just a short train ride from the ocean.
+In about 20 minutes, you can reach beautiful Atlantic beaches to enjoy an afternoon with your family.

-A great beach is Praia do Tamariz near Cascais.
-The water here is relatively calm and great for children.
-Even closer to Lisbon is the Praia de Carcavelos
+A top pick is Praia do Tamariz near Cascais.
+The water is calm and perfect for kids.
+Even closer is Praia de Carcavelos.

 Read more about the most beautiful beaches in Lisbon